duckki/duckki.github.io/_posts/2026-09-13-formalization-first-development.md

-So I set myself a more concrete challenge: **Can an AI agent take an algorithm from an OD/GNC paper, implement it, and prove a meaningful correctness property about the complete software function?**
+So I set myself a more concrete challenge: **Can an AI agent take an algorithm from an OD/GNC paper, implement it, and prove a meaningful correctness property about the complete software function in one afternoon?**

 I more or less randomly chose Bury, Zajdel, and Sośnica's paper, ["Design of the broadcast ephemerides for the Lunar Communication and